Ujjain Madhya Pradesh, India Travel Guide

 Typically 10 AM to 11 PM.
 Street food stalls often open earlier and can late into the night, especially during festivals.

 Operate 10 AM to 5 PM, Monday to Friday.
-They closed on weekends and public holidays.
+They closed during weekends and public holidays.

-Most banks operate 10 AM to 4 PM, Monday to Saturday.
+Most the operating hours of banks 10 AM to 4 PM, From monday To saturday.
 They close on the second and fourth Saturdays of each month.

 Festivals like Diwali, Holi, Maha Shivaratri, and Navaratri are with great enthusiasm.
 Expect increased crowds and potential disruptions.